Carrick East: Carrick (pre-1800)

 The 1609 Baronial Map depicts the townland as Carricar.

 The 1652 Commonwealth Survey lists it as Carricke.

 The 1665 Down Survey map depicts the townland as Carrick.

 William Petty's 1685 map depicts it as Carik.
 It is unclear whether Carrick was granted to anyone in the Plantation of Ulster.
 The first mention is in an Inquisition of 1638.
 In the Plantation of Ulster by grant dated 29 April 1611, King James VI and I granted the town and lands of Gortatowill containing 6 polls, comprising a total of 300 acres at an annual rent of £3-4s., to Mulmore McHugh McFarrall O'Rely, gent.
 Mulmore O'Reilly had been dispossessed of his lands in the townland of Aghaweely Lower in the parish of Ballintemple.
-He was the grandson of the chief of the O'Reilly clan, Fearghal macSeaán, who ruled East Breifne from 1526–1534.
+He was the grandson of the chief of the O'Reilly clan, Fearghal macSeaán, who ruled East Breifne from 1526 to 1534.
 His genealogy is Maol Mórdha son of Aodh son of Fearghal son of Seaán son of Cathal son of Eóghan na Fésóige.
 Mulmore O'Reilly had four sons by his wife Honora- Émonn [Anglicised as Edmund], Hugh O'Reilly (Archbishop of Armagh) (b.
 1580, d.
 1653), Fearghal and Domhnall.
 He also had an illegitimate son, Cathaoir.
 Mulmore died sometime between 1611 and 1637. Émonn had three sons, Aodh (Hugh), Cathal and Brian.
 Whether Carrick originally formed part of the 1611 grant to Mulmore O'Reilly is unclear.
-The O'Reillys may have purchased it later as Edmund was the owner in 1637.
+The O'Reillys may have purchased it later, as Edmund was the owner in 1637.
 It then seems to have been sold to the Graham family of Bawnboy.

-A grant dated 3 November 1666 was made by King Charles II of England to Sir Tristram Beresford, 1st Baronet which included, inter alia, the lands of Carrick.
+A grant dated 3 November 1666 was made by King Charles II of England to Sir Tristram Beresford, 1st Baronet, which included, inter alia, the lands of Carrick.
 By grant dated 11 September 1670 from King Charles II of England to said Sir Tristram Beresford, the said lands of Carrick were included in the creation of a new Manor of Beresford.

 A lease dated 23 January 1717 from Morley Saunders to John Enery of Bawnboy includes one pole of land in Carrick.

 A deed dated 30 April 1740 by Thomas Enery includes: Carrick.

 A lease dated 10 December 1774 from William Crookshank to John Enery of Bawnboy includes the lands of Carrick.
 A further deed by John Enery dated 13 December 1774 includes the lands of Carrick.